Understanding the autistic communication style

 In a nutshell

-This PhD project aims to explore how autistic people communicate with one another, and what sorts of communication behaviours feel natural to autistic people.
-Using this understanding, we hope to improve communication between autistic and non-autistic people, by producing training resources about how autistic people prefer to communicate.
+Holly's PhD aimed to explore how autistic people communicate with one another, what sorts of communication behaviours feel natural to autistic people, and what autistic people feel causes problems when they talk to non-autistic people.
+Using this understanding, we hope to improve communication between autistic and non-autistic people by changing the way non-autistic people communicate.

 About the project

 Several recent studies have suggested that autistic people may communicate better with other autistic people than with non-autistic people.
-This suggests that there may be an autistic communication ‘style’, and that part of autistic communication difficulties is the mismatch between this style and non-autistic people’s style.
-However, we don’t currently know what this autistic communication style might look like.
+This in turn implies that there may be an autistic communication ‘style’, and that part of autistic communication difficulties is the mismatch between this style and non-autistic people’s style.
+However, we don’t currently know much about what this autistic communication style might look like.

 Primary project contact